Construction guide of the G5RV (II), by Louis Varney, G5RV

 For more information

-The essence of this article was first printed in RADIO COMMUNICATIONS, July 1984.
+A summary of this article was printed in RADIO COMMUNICATIONS, July 1984.